A stylish statement.

-Part of the classic ensemble is the handbag.
+Part of the classic ensemble is the handbag, like the Chanel 19.
 Sure, you can rock an elegant scarf and those glam jewelry sets, but nothing quite gives off a statement like a handbag does.

 There are always going to be new handbag releases, just as is nature with ever-changing trends of fashion.
 It will always be an inevitable part of our lives, and while these phases will come and go like the wind, there are some bags that stick with us forever.

 The sentiment of these ever-lasting, unique shapes means more than just leaning on the classic bags, but by relying on ones that carry us through the ups and downs of our lives.

 So, let’s look at some of these iconic designer handbags.